ucinereo/jekyll-black-ink/README.md

 Minimal typewriter like portfolio theme for jekyll.

 ## Features
-- Clear and minimalistic basic design which might need some adjustments and tweaking to be used as a complete theme
+- Clear and minimalistic basic design
 - Basic styled markdown support
 - Responsive UI
 - Configurable colors which can be changed as `sass` variables.

 ## Missing Features (Might be implemented in the feature)
 - Post categories handling
-- Design for collections
+- Generic design for collections
-- Navigation through posts
+- Navigation elements for post articles

 ## Installation as a GitHub Pages remote theme